-If you are living stingy the right way, you probably think you have to go without a lot of things.
+If you are living frugal the right way, you probably think you have to go without a lot of things.
 The reality is that most people associate saving with living less joyfully.

 This doesn’t have to be the case though.

-You can start living stingy by identifying aspects of your life you don’t really need.
+You can start frugal living by identifying aspects of your life you don’t really need.
 Like mentioned before, find what you miss by cutting back until it’s too painful.